Human health and disease

 What is Human health and disease?

-The Human health and disease degree brings to life the fascinating connections between structure and function in the human body.
-It explores the health and disease continuum in depth, including teaching on how medical therapies act to treat or even prevent disease.
-For example, understanding brain structure and biochemistry allows us to appreciate how neurones communicate and this in turn is helping biomedical researchers and clinicians to identify new and effective ways to treat and prevent diseases such as Alzheimer's Disease.
+The Human health and disease degree trains students for work in the field of biomedical research.
+It brings to life the fascinating connections between structure and function in the human body and explores the health and disease continuum in depth, including teaching on how medical therapies act to treat or even prevent disease.
+As an example, understanding brain structure and biochemistry allows us to appreciate how neurones communicate and this in turn is helping biomedical researchers and clinicians to identify new and effective ways to treat and prevent diseases such as dementia.

 Is this the right course for you?